Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 ###  Footer
   * The footer section is located at the bottom of a webpage and contains information such as the site's copyright notice, links to important pages, and contact information.
   * The footer is  designed to be smaller and less noticeable than other parts of the website, but still provides important information for users.
-  * It  include elements such as social media icons, a sitemap, and a search bar.
+  * It  include elements such as social media icons, a sitemap.
   * The footer helps to give users an easy way to access important information and provides a clear way to get in touch with the site's creators.

 <br>